davidholyko/dko-tic-tac-toe-client/README.md

 ## Planning and Development

 Planning:
-0. Don't plan anything
-1. Start coding without planning or reading instructions anything
+1. Start coding without planning
 2. Refactor and complete small goals that lead upto a big goal
 3. After making progress, go back and check if what was done makes anything on the to-do list

 #### My Process

-1. Start coding by skipping curl
+1. Start coding
 2. Build HTML
 2. Complete auth event handlers by copying from previous auth folder with same ideas
 3. Complete game event handlers except PATCH